dfsp-spirit/personal-analytics/DEPLOYMENT_LINUX.md

         auth_basic "PersonalAnalytics";
         auth_basic_user_file /etc/nginx/.htpasswd;
         try_files $uri $uri/ =404;
+        # Security recommendations for /pa/ location:
+        # - Rate limiting (limit_req with limit_req_zone in http context)
+        # - Security headers:
+        #   add_header X-Frame-Options "SAMEORIGIN" always;
+        #   add_header X-Content-Type-Options "nosniff" always;
+        #   add_header X-XSS-Protection "1; mode=block" always;
+        #   server_tokens off;
+        # - Other nginx security best practices
     }

-    # here follows the backend service, see below
+    # Here follows the backend service later, see below.

+    # Here follow general security settings of this server, like:
-    # more stuff here maybe, like your certbot/SSL configuration
+    #  - your certbot/SSL configuration
+    #  - rate limiting
+    #  - restricting accessible file types
+    #  - ...
 }
 ```

+Note: This nginx configuration is app-specific only.
+Ensure your production nginx setup includes proper SSL, rate limiting, and other security hardening measures.

 If you now restart nginx and connect to https://your-domain.org/pa, you should see the frontend.
 If you configured password protection, you should be asked for HTTP basic authentication for the realm "PersonalAnalytics", and after you provide `yourwebusername` and `yourwebpassword`, you will see it.

 ## Deployment Part II -- Backend

-The most critical part if the backend.
-You should create a system service for it, along with a dedicated user.
+The most critical part is the backend.

+We will create a system service for it, along with a dedicated user, that ensure the service is:

+* run in a secure and isolated way by a dedicated system user
+* automatically run at boot
+* automatically restarted when it is stopped for other reasons

 Create app dir, user, and install backend there: